developer-tar/panels-check/README.md

-# Laravel Project
+# uniwersal Project

-This is a Laravel-based web application.
+This is a uniwersal-based web application.
 Follow the steps below to set up and run the project locally.

 ---